 No matter what type of storage and organization system you choose for your beads and jewelry findings, labels are your friend.
 And if you use storage boxes with opaque sides, like the awesome professional small parts organizer cases that house the majority of my bead inventory, they're essential.

-The following photo shows about 1/4 of my large bead organizer cases, each labeled with the color family or color range of the beads inside.
-I've labeled both the sides and the bottom of each case, so that whether I stack the organizers on a shelf or stand them up on the floor against the wall, I can easily tell which one has the color I'm looking for.
+The preceding photo shows about 1/4 of my large bead organizer cases, each labeled with the color family or color range of the beads inside.
+I've labeled both the sides and the bottom of each case, so whether I stack the organizers on a shelf or stand them up on the floor against the wall, I can easily tell which one has the color family I'm looking for.